JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 <a name="partitioned_ml"></a>
 ## 4.4 Codon-position partitioned maximum-likelihood inference

-Given that node support in the phylogeny for 12s sequences turned out to be poor, we'll try now if the CO1 alignment leads to a better-supported phylogeny.
-Because the CO1 sequence is protein-coding, it may be reasonable to use separate substitution models for each codon position, so we will partition the alignment accordingly.
-Recall that in the Nexus file the codon positions were specified in a block near the end of the file.
+Since node support for the 12s phylogeny was poor, we will try the CO1 alignment for better-support.
+As CO1 is protein-coding, we’ll use separate substitution models for each codon position by partitioning the alignment.
+In the Nexus file, the codon positions are specified in a block near the end of the file.
 Here we will use a similar format for partitioning the data.
 Have a look at the [partition file](./data/co1_bold_ed_aln_cut_partitions.txt): ”codon1", "codon2", and "codon3" are names for the individual partitions and "1-850\3" specifies that each third site, counting from position 1 (thus sites 1, 4, 7,...) should be considered part of this partition.

 Go to the [IQ-TREE web server](http://iqtree.cibiv.univie.ac.at), upload the alignment [`co1_bold_ed_aln_cut.fasta`](../multiple_sequence_alignment/res/co1_bold_ed_aln_cut.fasta).
 Below, in the field “**Partition file**”, upload the partition file: [partition file](./data/co1_bold_ed_aln_cut_partitions.txt).
-This time, keep the “**Auto**” option for “**Substitution model**”.
-Since we did not perform model selection for the CO1 alignment before, we will now do it jointly with the phylogenetic inference.
+This time, keep the “**Auto**” option for “**Substitution model**” to perform model selection jointly with the phylogenetic inference.
 Also keep the “**Ultrafast**” bootstrap, but again click “**No**” in the box next to SH-aLRT.
 Leave all other fields at their defaults, click “**submit job**”.

 <details>
   <summary>Optional: Command for locally installed IQ-TREE (click here)</summary>